bufferhead-code/nightowl/README.md

 ## Integration

-Integration can be achieved by adding one of the following script tag to your website.
+Integration can be achieved by one of the following methods.

-Using a CDN:
+### CDN

+Add these lines to your HTML file:

 ```html
 <script